coveo/source.coveo.com/_posts/2016-02-04-typescript-injection-decorator.md

 It's also available on npm: `npm install dose`.

 It uses a small registry that stores values in a map.
-It can be improved a lot, but it met my requirements.
+There's a lot to improve in there, but it met my requirements.

 {% highlight javascript %}
 export default class Injector {

-    private static registery: {[key: string]: any} = {};
+    private static registry: {[key: string]: any} = {};

     static getRegistered(key: string): any {
-        var registered = Injector.registery[key];
+        var registered = Injector.registry[key];
         if (registered) {
             return registered;
         } else {